gvwilson/sensibleadventures/iffy/iffy.md

 A balloon of red light expanded where it had been as the finger-sized bomb it had carried did what it had been built to do.
 The torpedoes tried to curve away, but it was too late.
-Their trajectories disappeared as they intersected the expanding red blob.
+Their trajectories disappeared as they intersected the expanding violet blob.

 And then the blob touched the sea floor.
 The pink blotch beneath it writhed like like a living thing.